-I’ve come up against the idea that Jazz is a thing not to like more often that I would have guessed I would.
+I’ve come up against the idea that Jazz is a thing not to like more often that I would have guessed.

-It had never really occurred to me as an option to rule it out before people started telling me “yeah, I really have a problem with Jazz”.
+It had never really occurred to me as an option to rule it out before people started telling me they had “a problem with Jazz”.
 I grew up listening to a few bits in my folks’ record collection, which wasn’t extensive given how much my dad loved music.
 There was some early Jazz in there though: Scott Joplin, Jelly Roll Morton, a few choice cuts from an early New Orleans form.
 There was a Billie Holiday record too.
 I guess I didn’t think of them as a certain type of record.
 Significantly, I definitely didn’t think of them as the same type of record.

 I’ve always listened to music people would call Jazz, which includes a great deal of different music to my ear.
-My tastes have evolved (a bit, but probably not as much as they might have) over the years, but never to the point at which something I’m spinning wouldn’t fall into that bracket according to a decent number of people, which I guess is the point: Saying I didn’t like Jazz would feel to me as meaningless and self-defeating as saying I didn’t like food.
-To dismiss it would wipe out the possibility of engaging with a huge swathe of something, so as an entrenched position it seems to represent a significant impoverishment for little gain in return.
+My tastes have evolved (a bit, but probably not as much as they could have) over the years, but never to the point at which something I’m spinning wouldn’t fall into that bracket according to a decent number of people, which I guess is the point: saying I didn’t like Jazz would feel to me as meaningless and self-defeating as saying I didn’t like food.
+To dismiss it would wipe out the possibility of engaging with a huge swathe of something.
+As an entrenched position it seems to me to represent a significant impoverishment for little gain in return.